dirtsimple/php-server/README.md

 ### Cron and Other Supervised Tasks

 Any files named `/etc/supervisor.d/*.ini` are included as part of the supervisord configuration, so that you can add your own supervised tasks.
 (For example, if you wanted to add a mysql or openssh server.)
-This image's own tasks are there as well, and can be overridden by your own substitutions in `/tpl` and/or `$CODE_BASE/conf-tpl` subdirectories:
+This image's own tasks are there as well, and can be overridden by your own substitutions in `/tpl/etc/supervisor.d` or a `DOCKERIZE_TEMPLATES` directory:

 * `nginx.ini`
 * `php-fpm.ini`